jonalfarlinga/calends/README.md

-# calends ver 0.2
+# calends ver 0.3
-An app for generating semester calendars.
-When complete, the user will specify a location for a holiday list, or use an API to get holidays, and specify weekdays for the class to meet.
-The app will create a .docx containing a table of "Mon dd" and "holiday status".
+This app generates a .docx format table showing the class meeting dates for a specified time frame and automatically fills in when those dates fall on hoidays.
+The program is run in the terminal and outputs a document to the user-configured location.

 ![Output screenshot](/img/calends_screenshot.png)